 The Office focuses on various sectors of the space commerce industry, including satellite navigation (GPS), commercial remote sensing, space transportation, and entrepreneurial activities.
 The Office participates in government-wide discussions of space policy issues as well as internal efforts to increase NOAA’s use of commercial space solutions.

-The Department of Commerce Strategic Plan for 2018-2022 provides direction for the Department to “Expand Commercial Space Activities.”
-It includes specific language regarding the Office of Space Commerce.
+The Department of Commerce Strategic Plan for 2022-2026 provides direction for the Department to “Advance U.S. leadership in the global commercial space industry.”
+The Office of Space Commerce coordinates the implementation of this strategic objective across the Department.
 Learn more

 The Office of Space Commerce also published a strategic plan in 2007 that provides the vision, mission statement, functions, outcomes and objectives, and action plan for the Office based on stakeholder inputs collected in 2006-2007.
 View PDF